roshanshetty799/protractor_Cucumber_Framework/README.md

          Wait till you receive a success message.

-	  4. Go to ./src/testRunner and double click on any of the runner filers.
+	  4. Go to ./src/testRunner and double click on any of the runner file.
 These would run a sample test case depending upon which one you run.